-It is generally considered that a property with in excess of one hundred years unexpired lease term is worth roughly the same as a freehold.
-Where an further ninety years added to any lease with more than 35 years unexpired, the property will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a residential leasehold with over 100 years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an additional 90 years added to all but the shortest lease, the property will be worth the same as a freehold for decades to come.

 | Lender | Requirement |